 When you ask for compensation, many factors will be considered when calculating how much you could claim.
 As such, each claim is unique so we can’t tell you how much yours is worth until we’ve reviewed it in detail.
 However, we are able to look at what could be included.
 Your claim could be based on:

-- The extent of your injuries and how much pain you endured.
+- The extent of your injuries (including psychiatric harm) and how much pain you endured.